how to smoke weed

 Why Use a Grinder When Smoking Weed?

 When smoking cannabis, an herbal grinder is your best friend.
-The first step, regardless of the way you choose to smoke weed, is to finely grind up your cannabis flower.
+The first step, regardless of whatever way you choose to smoke weed, is to finely grind up your cannabis flower.
 Grinding helps your cannabis burn evenly, better generate smoke, and allows for more circulation.

 Grinding marijuana creates a larger surface area to create smoke and ensures it burns evenly.
 Cannabis requires heat to convert THC, CBD, and other key cannabinoids from acids your body can’t process into the cannabinoids you want for the high and your health.

-You can smoke a bowl or roll a joint with unground cannabis but run the risk of stems, seeds, and overly burning your flower.
-Uneven burning can mean you end up with less decarbed cannabinoids because some of your weed will be burned and some unheated.
-This will essentially waste cannabis because you don’t want to consume too much overly burned cannabis.
+You can smoke a bowl or roll a joint with unground cannabis but run the risk of stems, seeds, and overly burning your flower.Seeds can pop while burning.
+Stems can lead to uneven burning and can mean you end up with less decarbed cannabinoids because some of your weed will be burned while some is left under heated.

 General Tips When Learning How to Smoke Weed